MinecraftForge/Documentation/docs/datagen/server/recipes.md

 ### SingleItemRecipeBuilder

 `SingleItemRecipeBuilder` is used to generate stonecutting recipes.
 Additionally, custom single item recipes using a serializer like `SingleItemRecipe$Serializer` can also be data generated using this builder.
 The builder can be initialized via `#stonecutting` or through the constructor respectively.
-The recipe group and how the recipe is unlocked can be specified before saving.
+The recipe group and the recipe unlock criteria can be specified before saving.

 ```java
 // In RecipeProvider#buildCraftingRecipes(writer)